Esthersho/Excel-Amazon-DSA-project/README.md

 # Excel-Amazon-DSA-project
-This contains a detailed step-by-step analysis using excel, a project organized by Digital skillup Africa in partial fulfillmrnt of the learning requirements.
+This contains a detailed step-by-step analysis using excel, a project organized by Digital skillup Africa in partial fulfillment of the learning requirements.

-Throughout the three-month program, i have learnt a lot on the use of Microsoft Excel, SQL and PowerBI to perform various analytical and visualization operations on datasets. i also learnt about portfoli builing to showcase the projects worked upon.
+Throughout the three-month program, i have learnt a lot on the use of Microsoft Excel, SQL and PowerBI to perform various analytical and visualization operations on datasets.
+I also learnt about portfolio builing to showcase the projects worked upon.

 ## Project Topic: Amazon Product Review Analysis